squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 ## Background

-This document assumes readers have a basic undrestanding of some background topics, specifically:
+This document assumes readers have a basic understanding of some background topics, specifically:

  * The Internet threat model as defined in Section 3 of {{RFC3552}}.